Shaked/KzarimTheme/README.md

 This is a fork of the default theme for [Ghost](http://github.com/tryghost/ghost/).

-Adds RTL support for your posts.
+Adds RTL support to your posts.

 Just add `rtl` tag to your post and voilà.